Don Herbison-Evans , firstname.lastname@example.org

 I think that Plato did the world a disservice with his mind-body dichotomy, implying that we have intelligence in the mind, but none in the body.
 This bias still pervades western culture.

-In this view, typing and sport are about goal-directed body-intelligence (particularly football: joke), or more generally: applied body-intelligence.
-Dance is about the more general aspects of body-intelligence.
+In this view, typing and sport are about goal-directed Body-Intelligence, particularly football (joke), or more generally: Applied Body-Intelligence.
+Dance is about more general movement: Theoretical Body-Intelligence.

 Traditionally this Body-Intelligence is referred to as Muscle-Memory, and is commonly exemplified by the persistent ability to swim or ride a bicycle once a body is trained to do so.
 But this Muscle-Memory is different from the the normal idea of a memory which just stores facts.
 In the simplest case, Muscle-Memory stores procedures: how to do things: sequences of muscle activation levels.
 But it must be more complex than that for a typist to be able spell words, or a cyclist to correct a momentary off balance when riding a bicycle.
 To call this just a "memory" is a gross insult to the activity, hence my term "Body-Intelligence".

 There has been much effort put into determining where this Body-Intelligence is stored in the body.
 The term Muscle-Memory implies that it is stored in the muscles.
 But are the tissues in the fingers complex enough to learn how to spell?